Jason Zucker: College career

 Playing for the University of Denver in 2010–11, he was the Western Collegiate Hockey Association (WCHA) Rookie of the Year, and was also named to the WCHA All-Rookie Team and 2nd All-Star Team.
 In his two seasons playing for Denver, he had 45 goals and 91 points in 78 games.
 He turned pro following the 2011–12 season.

 Professional career

 Minnesota Wild

-Zucker was drafted by the Minnesota Wild of the National Hockey League (NHL) in the second round (59th overall) of the 2010 NHL Draft.
+Zucker was drafted by the Minnesota Wild of the National Hockey League (NHL) in the second round (59th overall) of the 2010 NHL entry draft.
 He was the first Nevada-raised draft pick (and, subsequently, player) in NHL history.
 Zucker signed his entry-level contract with the Wild on March 27, 2012.
 He made his NHL debut in a victory against the Florida Panthers on March 29, 2012.
 The 2012–13 NHL season was delayed by the 2012–13 NHL lockout and Zucker was assigned to Minnesota's American Hockey League (AHL) affiliate, the Houston Aeros, where he registered 50 points in 55 games.
 He played in the 2013 AHL All-Star Classic, representing the Aeros.
 Zucker was named to the AHL All-Rookie Team after leading the Aeros in scoring with 24 goals.